All Episodes

 All of the drive-by hammering about Hurricane Katrina and the global warming threats of even stronger hurricanes and more destructive hurricanes.

-Oh, by the way, I meant to tell you, but there was a piece, might have been the Wall Street Journal, not sure where it was.
+Oh, by the way, I meant to tell you, but there was a piece, might have been the Wall Street Journal.

-Patrick Michaels, one of my all-time favorite anti-global warming scientists, well, anti-man-made global warming scientists, wrote a piece uh challenging this notion that hurricanes are more destructive than ever before, because that's what the global warming crowd wants to say.
+Well, anti-man-made global warming scientists, wrote a piece challenging this notion that hurricanes are more destructive than ever before, because that's what the global warming crowd wants to say.

-And that the trick that they're playing is to leave out certain economic realities.
+He says there's a little trick that they're playing, and the trick that they're playing is to leave out certain economic realities.

-He said the simple fact of the matter is that Americans love the beach.
+He said, the simple fact of the matter is that Americans love the beach.

 They love building near the water.